-Patients with tuberculosis or hemoptysis, with prior radiotherapy those or chemotherapy, those unwilling and to participate were excluded from the study.
+Patients with tuberculosis or hemoptysis, those with prior radiotherapy or chemotherapy, and those unwilling to participate were excluded from the study.
 Patient medical histories were reviewed and interpreted independently by both a pulmonary pathologist and a lung disease specialist.
 Those with NSCLC who agreed to participate were included in the study and their disease stages were determined.

 Forty-five subjects underwent bronchoscopic needle biopsy and histopathological diagnosis at Imam Reza and Shahid Madani hospitals following previously described methods (18).
 The collected tissue samples were suspended immediately in RNAlater (Qiagen, Cat.
-No. 76106), and the BALF specimens were collected in 50 ml sterilized tubes and stored at -80 °C. The study approved by the Ethics protocol was Committee of the Tabriz University of Medical Sciences (IR.TBZMED.REC.1396.371) and all specimens were obtained from contributors with informed and signed consent.
+No. 76106), and the BALF specimens were collected in 50 ml sterilized tubes and stored at -80 °C. The study protocol was approved by the Ethics Committee of the Tabriz University of Medical Sciences (IR.TBZMED.REC.1396.371) and specimens were obtained from contributors with informed and signed consent.